rpnx-net/rapidcsv/README.md

 UTF-16 and UTF-8
 ----------------
 Rapidcsv's preferred encoding for non-ASCII text is UTF-8.
-UTF-16 LE and UTF-16 BE can be read and written by rapidcsv on systems where codecvt header is present.
-Define HAS_CODECVT before including rapidcsv.h in order to enable the functionality.
+UTF-16 LE and UTF-16 BE can be read and written by rntcsv on systems where codecvt header is present.
+Define HAS_CODECVT before including rntcsv.h in order to enable the functionality.
 Rapidcsv unit tests automatically detects the presence of codecvt and sets HAS_CODECVT as needed, see [CMakeLists.txt](CMakeLists.txt) for reference.
 When enabled, the UTF-16 encoding of any loaded file is